Person hurt after shooting at Town Center at Boca Raton

 Gunfire shut down the Town Center at Boca Raton mall and surrounding roads Wednesday evening.

-"Somebody was buying something, and I was scanning their stuff and then as I was scanning it I hear a loud gunshot," said a mall employee who wanted to remain anonymous for fear of retaliation.
-"I was scared I literally thought I was gonna die, I was crying I called my mom and told her I loved her."
+"Somebody was buying something, and I was scanning their stuff and then as I was scanning itm I hear a loud gunshot," said a mall employee who wanted to remain anonymous for fear of retaliation.
+"I was scared.
+I literally thought I was going to die.
+I was crying.
+I called my mom and told her I loved her."

 Boca Raton police said one person was shot in the leg.